William Barclay: Commentaries, Beliefs, Legacy

 William Barclay the Universalist

-William Barclay was a convinced, outspoken Christian Universalist.
+William Barclay was a convinced, outspoken Christian Universalist, as he pointed out in his autobiography.
 That is, he believed that God, through Jesus Christ, would eventually reconcile every living soul to Himself.
-He did not deny the existence of “hell”, but taught that the punishments of hell were for corrective purposes only, to bring the soul to repentance, and that eventually all damned souls would repent and be saved.
-Barclay believed this first of all because of scriptures--John 12:32 and Romans 11:32, to name a couple--which explicitly state that God will have mercy on all people.
-Secondly, he bases this belief on his formidable understanding of ancient Greek, the language in which the New Testament was written.
-Analyzing biblical phrases such as “eternal punishment” in the original Greek, Barclay finds that they mean something much different.
+He did not deny the existence of “hell”, but taught that the punishments of hell were for corrective purposes only, to bring the soul to repentance, and that eventually all "damned" souls would repent and be saved.
+Barclay believed this first of all because of scriptures such as John 12:32 and Romans 11:32, which explicitly state that God will have mercy on all people.
+Second, he based this belief on his formidable understanding of ancient Greek, the language in which the New Testament was written.
+Analyzing biblical terms, such as those translated into English as “eternal punishment”, in the original Greek, Barclay found that they mean something much different.
 Third, he believed that one could not set limits to the grace and love of God.
 Finally, he believed in the ultimate triumph of God over everything.
 For Barclay, one soul lost for all eternity would represent the defeat of God and His love.
-Read the chapter about universalism in William Barclay's autobiography here.

-Although Barclay held the Bible in great esteem (he made it his life’s work, after all, to write and speak about it), he did not seem to believe that the Bible should completely override man’s reason and the direct guidance of God’s Spirit at work today.
-“The New Testament is clear about the importance of a man coming to his own conclusions,” he says in his autobiography, reminding us of Paul’s injunction to “test all things” and “hold on to the good” (p 35).
+Barclay held the Christian Bible in such great esteem that he made it his life’s work to write and speak about it.
+Nevertheless, he did not seem to believe that the Bible should override man’s faculty of reason, nor did he think that one should minimize the importance of the direct guidance of God’s Spirit at work today.
+“The New Testament is clear about the importance of a man coming to his own conclusions,” he said in his autobiography (p 35), reminding us of Paul’s injunction to “test all things” and “hold on to the good” (1 Thess 5:21).

-And some of his conclusions might shock the average Christian today.
-For example, he points out in his commentary on the Gospel of John that the author of John gives a different day for the crucifixion than the other three gospels--in John, Jesus was crucified on the day before the Jewish Passover, while in the other three gospels, he was crucified on the day of Passover.
-Barclay does not try to simply explain this away by coming up with some far-fetched theory as to how John and the other three gospels do not actually disagree, thus preserving the notion that there is no contradiction within the Bible.
-Instead, he leaves it as a matter of fact that John does give a different story here than the other gospels.
-He instead ponders John’s motives for giving a different date for the crucifixion, saying that John “dated things so that Jesus would be crucified at exactly the same time as the Passover lambs were being killed, so that Jesus might be seen as the great Passover Lamb . . . who took away the sins of the world” (Commentary on John, Volume 2, 337-338).
+Some of Barclay's conclusions might shock certain Christians today.
+For example, he pointed out in his commentary on the Gospel of John that the author of John gives a different day for the crucifixion than the other three gospels.
+In John, Jesus was crucified on the day before the Jewish Passover, while in the other three gospels, he was crucified on the day of Passover.
+Barclay did not try to simply explain this away by coming up with some far-fetched theory as to how John and the other three gospels do not actually disagree, thus preserving the notion that there is no contradiction within the Bible.
+Instead, he left it as a matter of fact that John does give a different story here than the other gospels.
+He then pondered John’s motives for giving a different date for the crucifixion, saying that John “dated things so that Jesus would be crucified at exactly the same time as the Passover lambs were being killed, so that Jesus might be seen as the great Passover Lamb [. . .] who took away the sins of the world” (Commentary on John, Volume 2, 337-338).

-Thus, Barclay concludes that the other three gospels were right in historical fact, while John was right in the eternal truth that Jesus is indeed the Lamb of God.
+Thus, Barclay concluded that the other three gospels were right in historical fact, while John was right in the eternal truth that Jesus is indeed the Lamb of God.
 John, however, was most likely not historically accurate on the matter of the date of Christ’s crucifixion, and there is indeed a contradiction here between his gospel and the others.
-Thus, Barclay clearly didn’t adhere to the popular notions about the Bible’s absolute inerrancy or total lack of contradictions.
+So, Barclay clearly didn’t adhere to popular notions about the Bible’s absolute inerrancy or total lack of contradictions.

 The Nature of Christ

-William Barclay makes it clear in his autobiography that Jesus Christ is not God, ontologically speaking.
+William Barclay made it clear in his autobiography that Jesus Christ is not God, ontologically speaking.
 That is, he wasn’t the same entity as God.
-Rather, Jesus had the same nature, the same heart and desires as God.
+Rather, Jesus had the same nature, heart, and desires as God.